Project Chimney

 Pacific Palisades, Los Angeles, CA

 After the 2025 Palisades Fire, the architectural heritage of the Pacific Palisades was reduced to isolated fragments—scattering people, history, and communities.
 Among the rubble, over 55 historically significant chimneys survived, some designed by Frank Lloyd Wright Jr., Richard Neutra, Ray Kappe, and Paul R. Williams.
-House Museum is working to preserve these structures through documentation and relocation.
+House Museum has worked to preserve these structures through documentation and relocation.
 Our goal is to save 7 of the surviving chimneys that represent the development of Southern Californian architecture, legacies of homeowners, and the Pre-Fire Palisadian landscape.

 Frank Lloyd Wright Jr. (1890–1978)